 ***click on image to see the series **click on work to return

-Aftermath of the Gulf War in Iraq.
-On a self-imposed assignment I hitchhiked among the Kurds for three weeks in the northern part of Iraq.
+Aftermath of the Gulf War in Northern Iraq.
+On a self-imposed assignment I hitchhiked with the three Kurdish tribes for three weeks.

 Vacum.
 I spend a month living with door-to-door vacumcleanersalesmen in Erith a suburb south of London.
 The series published in The Independent Magazine, UK.